MileHacker Logo

 Freedom Struggle Significance

 The city remembers Tiruppur Kumaran, a young freedom fighter, who died during a protest against the British in 1932.
-He was holding the Indian national flag when police assaulted him, marking him a martyr and a symbol of patriotic sacrifice.
+He was holding the Indian national flag when police assaulted him, marking him a martyr and a representation of patriotic sacrifice.
 His memorial in the city serves as a strong reminder of the region's donation to India's independence movement.

 Tiruppur: A City in Brief